DimitrieStoica/anotherstoic.github.io/vpc.md

 - it can include: one public IP address, a MAC address,  source/destination check flag, a description, a primary private IP address, one or more secondary private IP addresses, one Elastic IP address per private IP address

 > network interfaces that are automatically created and attached to instances terminate when the instance terminates.
 However, network interfaces created using the command line interface aren't set to terminate when the instance terminates.

+## Limitations ##
+- the default limit of route tables allowed per VPC is 200
+- default limit for NAT gateways per Availability Zone is 5
+- default number of VPC Peering connections is 50
+- the maximum number of security groups per network interface an instance in a VPC can belong to is 5.

+## VPC Flow Logs ##
+- is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC
+- it will capture accepted and rejected traffic flow information for all network interfaces in the selected resource